DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxHtmlEditor/3 Methods/getModule(moduleName).md

 ---
 ---
 ##### shortDescription
-Gets instance of a [module](https://github.com/DevExpress/devextreme-quill/tree/master/modules).
+Gets the instance of a module.

 ##### return: Object
 A module's instance.